 How AI Visibility Monitoring Works: From Scan to Weekly Proof

 Most teams still think AI visibility is a one-time audit.
-It is not.
-The real product is recurring monitoring: track the prompts that matter, see where competitors appear instead of you, and prove what changed every week.
+It's not.
+The real product is recurring monitoring — track the prompts that matter, see where competitors take slots you don't, and prove what changed every week.

 A founder does not actually want an audit.
 They want to know whether AI assistants can understand their product, whether competitors are winning the prompts that influence buying decisions, and what to fix next.